MarcelMeurer/WVD-Hydra/README.md

 After that, click "Create" to install your instance of Project Hydra into your subscription.
 The deployment will take some minutes.

+**Hint:** The service principal for the web authentication expires after two years and must be updated.
+Check out this post if you got the error message [AADSTS7000222:  InvalidClientSecretExpiredKeysProvided](webauthentication-update-secret.md)

 ## Adding a tenant